postmanlabs/labs-docs/src/pages/docs/sending-requests/capturing-request-data/interceptor.md

 ## Updating Interceptor

-To update Interceptor, you can take the following steps:
+To update Interceptor:

-1. View your existing Chrome extensions by clicking the menu icon at the top right of the Chrome app > **More Tools** > **Extensions.**
+1. View your existing Chrome extensions by selecting the menu icon at the top right of the Chrome app > **More Tools** > **Extensions.**

-2. Click to turn on developer mode in the top-right corner.
+2. Select to turn on developer mode in the top-right corner.

-3. Click **Update** on the top left to update your extensions.
+3. Select **Update** on the top left to update your extensions.

 ## Using the Interceptor with Postman's Chrome app